followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/closeOnOutsideClick.md

 ===========================================================================

 <!--shortDescription-->
-A Boolean value specifying whether or not the widget is closed if a user clicks outside of the context menu.
+Specifies whether to close the **ContextMenu** if a user clicks outside it.
 <!--/shortDescription-->

 <!--fullDescription-->